 - Difficulty: Moderate

 Montara Mountain Trail – North Peak – Brooks Falls

 This is an incredibly popular 6.5 mile hike that starts in San Pedro Valley Park.
-It’s incredibly popular amongst locals and gets quite busy on the weekends, so try to plan your hike for a weekday or get there first thing in the morning on a weekend.
+It gets quite busy on the weekends, so try to plan your hike for a weekday or arrive first thing in the morning on a weekend.

 The hike starts out under the shade of Eucalyptus trees with views of Pacifica stretching out below.
 This portion of the hike includes a climb up switchbacks for about 1 mile until you join North Peak Access Road.

-At this junction, the trail joins its sister hike that starts in Half Moon Bay – I prefer this hike though.
+At this junction, the trail joins its sister hike that starts in Half Moon Bay.
 If it’s a clear day turn left to head up the granite hill to the top of Montara Mountain.

 When I say hill, I mean a very real, very challenging incline.
 Get ready to sweat if you weren’t already.
 After a little over a mile, you’ll reach the peak.